 Yet Teddy, when being pressed on the question of how he would live in the time of King Arthur, dreams of being a King.
 “King Teddy,” Fred says dismissively.
 “That’s a fucking turd’s name, dude.”

 There is such earnesty in Coppola’s direction that Teddy feels noble.
 He loves April almost like a chivalrous knight of storybooks, without pretense or condition.
 Coppola, instead of attaching a sort of cynical warning to teenage romance, lets it live and blossom between lit cigarettes and awkward displays of affection.
 She understands how real it feels and chooses to not rob that emotion with the insight of seniority.

 So much of Palo Alto could be immediately deflated by the pinprick of cynicism that chastises young love and the teenage experience.
-Sofia Coppola’s film serves as a refutation of every grown-up, omniscient dismissal.
+Gia Coppola’s film serves as a refutation of every grown-up, omniscient dismissal.
 Instead of skipping to the binary found at the beginning and end of the color swatch, Palo Alto flushes every color in the middle, every emotion found in growing up.
 If it feels real, it’s real, and if it felt real, it was real.

 Justin Micallef (@justinrmicallef) is a critic who loves nothing ironically.
 Find his work at The Outhousers, Loser City, Detroit Music Magazine and your nearest bathroom stall.